clustervision/trinityX/doc/ha_design.rst

 Introduction
 ------------

+The TrinityX installation playbooks can set up either of the following configurations:
+- one controller as a standalone system
-The TrinityX installation playbooks can set up the controller, or the controller pair, either as a regular stand-alone system, or as part of a High-Availability pair with failover of services between the two controllers of the pair.
+- a pair of controllers as part of a High Availability pair with failover of services between the two

-In the stand-alone setup (also called non-HA in the TrinityX documentation), the various services are set up in a very straightforward way.
+In the stand-alone setup (also called non-HA in the TrinityX documentation), the various services are set up intuitively.
 The configuration will be similar to what can be achieved by setting up the services by hand, and it should not present any surprise to an experienced systems administrator.

 When the ``ha`` variable in ``group_vars/all`` is set to ``true``, the TrinityX playbook .i.e ``controller.yml`` will set up an HA controller pair.
-Please note that installation playbook will only need to run once on the controller selected to become primary, the other controller will also be setup in parallel.
+Please note that the installation playbook will only need to run once on the controller selected to become primary, the other controller will also be set up in parallel.

 This document will cover the design and implementation of the HA configuration in TrinityX.

 .. note:: In the following paragraphs we will reference the standard (or core) configuration.
 This is the base configuration that is set up by the TrinityX playbooks.
-As such, any later manual changes, are not covered by this document.
+As such, any later manual changes are not covered by this document.

 .. note:: This document assumes that the reader is already familiar with the storage configuration options of a new TrinityX installation.
 Please refer to the :ref:`ps_controller_storage` for more details.